kaisen7/ml-task/README.md

 ** Coding week ml task **
-Welcome to the CampusPulse Initiative, part of the Machine Learning challenge organized during Coding Week 2025 by the Coding Club, IIT Guwahati.
+ part of the Machine Learning challenge organized during Coding Week 2025 by the Coding Club, IIT Guwahati.
 This repository contains all work related to task 1 and task2